MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

   - (Optional) `h5`- A string containing the h5 header value.
 Empty string if not set at this point in the document.
   - (Optional) `h6`- A string containing the h6 header value.
 Empty string if not set at this point in the document.

 - `ordinal_position`: An integer value indicating the position of the section within the document hierarchy.
-This field is used for ordering the sections in their original sequence as they appear in the document.
-The root level sections start with an ordinal position of 1, and the value increments sequentially for each subsection.
+This field is used for ordering the sections in their original sequence as they appear in the document, beginning with an ordinal position of 1 and incrementing sequentially for each header.

 Consider the following Markdown content: